Stan Smith: Career

-Smith grew up in Pasadena, California and was coached mainly by Pancho Segura.
-He played collegiate tennis at the University of Southern California (USC), under Coach George Toley, where he was a three-time All-American and won the 1968 NCAA Singles Championship as well as the 1967 and 1968 doubles titles.
-At USC, Smith was a member of Beta Theta Pi fraternity's Gamma Tau chapter.

-As a boy, he tried to get a job as a ball boy for the Davis Cup, but was turned down because the organizers thought he was too clumsy.

-In 1971 Smith lost in the Wimbledon final to John Newcombe in five sets.
-"Although both men relied on power, there were relatively few errors despite the fierce struggle".
-Smith beat Jan Kodeš in the final of the US championships in four sets.
+In 1971 Smith was seeded fourth for Wimbledon.
+Smith didn’t drop a set in the first three rounds.
+He met Roy Emerson in the fourth round, defeating the Australian 2-6, 6-1, 6-3, 9-7.
+He beat the New Zealander Onny Parun in straight sets in the quarters, before beating fellow American Tony Gorman in the semi-finals.
+Smith lost in the Wimbledon final to Australian John Newcombe in five sets.
+One analyst stated “Although both men relied on power, there were relatively few errors despite the fierce struggle".
+Smith entered the US Open as the second seed.
+He eased through the first two rounds before beating Tom Leonard in the third round.
+Smith beat the Czech Milan Holecek in the fourth round after his opponent retired midway through the second set.
+Victories against Marty Riessen and Tom Okker followed as Smith set up a final against Jan Kodes.
+Smith beat Jan Kodeš in the final of the US championships in four sets, winning his first Grand Slam title.
 After losing the first set, Smith changed his tactics.
 "I decided I would hit slower but put more spin on my serve" said Smith afterwards and he also took charge at the net more.
 That year Smith and John Newcombe were joint recipients of The Martini and Rossi Award, voted for by 11 journalists and were co-ranked world No. 1 by Judith Elian.

-In 1972 Smith beat Ilie Năstase in the Wimbledon final in five sets.
-"Oldtimers at the Club, who've seen all the finals back to the 1930's, said the match was the best since Australia's Jack Crawford beat Ellsworth Vines of America, 6-4 in the fifth, to win in 1933."
+In 1972 Smith reached the quarter finals of the French Open for a second consecutive year.
+He went into the 1972 Wimbledon Championship as top seed.
+The first two rounds saw him achieve straight sets victories over Hans Joachim Plotz and Hank Irvine.
+He beat American Sandy Mayer in the next round and then beat Australian Ian Fletcher to qualify for the quarter finals.
+He defeated Alex Metreveli in the quarters to face off against Jan Kodes in the semi-finals.
+In a rematch of the US Open final, Smith beat his opponent 3-6, 6-4, 6-1, 7-5.
+Smith beat second seed Ilie Năstase in the Wimbledon final in five sets.
+"Old-timers at the Club, who've seen all the finals back to the 1930's, said the match was the best since Australia's Jack Crawford beat Ellsworth Vines of America, 6-4 in the fifth, to win in 1933."
+Smith went into the US Open as top seed hoping to defend his title.
+In the fourth round Smith beat Andres Gimeno in a five set thriller.
+However, he was unable to progress beyond the quarter-finals, losing to Arthur Ashe.
+Nastase won the title.
 That year Smith won the 'Martini and Rossi' Award, voted for by a panel of journalists and was ranked world No. 1 by Elian, Tingay, World Tennis, Collins, Frank Rostron and Rex Bellamy.